Locking a Document to a Bill

-If you have uploaded your document straight to Public or haven’t selected a bill when moving a document to Public, you can lock it to a bill later:
+If you haven’t selected a bill when uploading or moving a document to Public, you can lock it to a bill at any time:

-1. Click on Clients in the left sidebar, select the client’s name, go to the Docs tab, then open the Public subtab.
+1. Click on Clients in the left sidebar menu, select the client account, go to Docs, then open the Public subtab.

-2. Click on the vertical ellipsis to the far right of the document, then click Edit.
+2. Click on the three-dots icon to the far right of the document, then click Edit.

-3. Enable the Do you want to lock this document to an unpaid bill? option, then select the bill that you want to lock the document to.
-A document can only be tied to one bill, while a single bill can have multiple documents locked to it.
+3. Turn on the Lock this document to an unpaid bill toggle, then select the bill you want to lock the document to.
+Multiple documents can be locked to the same bill.